 “I brought people onto my team who have a lot of familiarity with agriculture to give us an advantage,” says Scheiner.
 “We have this really high-powered team, and all of us have cross skills in other things so we complement each other very well.
 If one person is getting overworked, we can just delegate to another team member and complement each other.”

 The team is already revenue positive with a working model and looking to raise money for research and development.
 Currently they employ a subscription-based model with options for year-round or per-season.
 “We charge per acre, so the larger a farm is, the longer it takes for us to cover.
 But we can usually get a decent amount done in a couple of days,” says Scheiner.

 Aside from agricultural support, the team also provides their drone equipment for film production, educational programs, sporting events, real estate, and broadcasting.

 While they are about 150 miles away from Atlanta,SkyAgTech has found success in the emerging tech scene of Augusta.
 With the help of ATDC’s outpost in the city as well as entrepreneurial incubator Clubhouse, SkyAgTech has been able to find resources, including initial investment, to continue scaling their company.

 “The Augusta tech industry is really starting to grow because, if I tried to start this two or three years ago, I would have to go to Atlanta,” says Scheiner.
 “But thanks to the ATDC and the Clubhouse, great programs are starting to move down here.
 Money is starting to flow a little bit easier than it was a couple years ago, and we’re actually hoping to get investments sometime fairly soon.
 Augusta’s growing.”

-Skyraider hopes to bring their offering to more farms across Georgia as well as work on a franchise model to integrate with existing agricultural professionals and communities, which Schnier says are normally very tight-knit.
+SkyAgTech hopes to bring their offering to more farms across Georgia as well as work on a franchise model to integrate with existing agricultural professionals and communities, which Schenier says are normally very tight-knit.